wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/f. [Node deployment] [macOS] docker /lesson.md

         If you encounter the roll-back failure, the fork occurred more than 2000 blocks ago.
         It will not be possible to roll back more than 2000 blocks.
         Therefore, you restart [Blockchain synchronization](#blockchain-synchronization).

+In the next lesson, [Node networks](), we will discuss different networks, their REST API service, and their functionalities.